Study links teacher development program to increase in student achievement

 As schools continue to grapple with major upheaval, a new study reveals that teacher professional development initiative, Quality Teaching Rounds…

-Established in 2013 and led by Laureate Professor Jenny Gore, the Teachers and Teaching Research Centre (TTRC) is a priority research centre of the University of Newcastle.
-TTRC’s core researchers are from the School of Education in the Faculty of Education and Arts.
+Established in 2013 and led by Laureate Professor Jenny Gore, the Teachers and Teaching Research Centre (TTRC) is part of the School of Education in the College of Human and Social Futures.

-From its beginnings with a small group of researchers and administrative staff, a recent period of expansion has seen the Centre grow to a team of more than 40, including our core researchers, a large team of professional staff to support the various projects, Quality Teaching Rounds Advisers and PhD students.
+The TTRC has grown to a team of more than 40, including our core researchers, a large team of professional staff who support the various projects, Quality Teaching Rounds Advisers and PhD students.

-Launched in October 2020, Quality Teaching Academy translates the TTRC's research to high-quality professional development for all teachers.
+Launched in October 2020, the Quality Teaching Academy translates our research to high-quality professional development for teachers and school leaders.

 (from left to right) Back row: Lee-Anne Collins, Tim Dean, Drew Miller, Makeisha Gibb, Sally Patfield, Matthew Harper, Caitlin Field, Max Smith, Jaslyn Ladwig, Wendy Taggart, Elena Prieto-Rodriguez, Claire Hayes.
 Front row: Michelle Ware, Terina Vale, Mikahlia Holmes, Felicia Jaremus, Brooker Rosser, Jenny Gore, Jess Harris, Alyce Carroll, Skye Gibson, Carole Hansen, Lloyd Bowen.

-Improve the quality of teaching and equitable opportunities for students
+Improve the quality of teaching and equitable outcomes for students

-At the core of our work, the TTRC is concerned with driving improvement in the quality of teaching and student outcomes in all educational contexts particularly where inequities exist.
-Our researchers aim to increase access to higher education through understanding and nurturing students’ educational and occupational aspirations.
+Our research seeks to drive improvement in the quality of teaching and student outcomes in all educational contexts particularly where inequities exist.
+We aim to increase access to higher education through understanding and nurturing students’ educational and occupational aspirations.

 Enhance teacher well-being and professional engagement

-Our Centre aims to promote teacher efficacy, morale and professional engagement through research activities that explore the nature and impact of teacher professional development.
+We seek to promote teacher efficacy, morale and professional engagement through our rigorous research and powerful professional development.

-Lead educational research through rigorous, innovative and multi-disciplinary studies
+Lead the field through rigorous, innovative and multi-disciplinary research

-The TTRC brings the broad disciplinary and methodological expertise of its researchers to world-class research activities which cover the spectrum of theory development and measurement, intervention conceptualisation and testing, implementation and knowledge transfer.
+We bring the broad disciplinary and methodological expertise of our researchers to world-class studies which cover theory development and measurement, intervention conceptualisation and testing, implementation and knowledge transfer.

 Translate research findings to drive educational reform

-Our researchers lead the way in translation of research findings to address issues at the forefront of national and international educational policy agendas.
+Our researchers lead the way in translating research findings to address issues at the forefront of national and international educational policy agendas.